HarshThakur27/assignment/README.md

 Any changes you make will automatically reload the app in your browser.

 Available Scripts
-In the project directory, you can run:
+In the project directory, you can run by typing npm start in terminal

-npm start
 Runs the app in development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.